parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Huge response!

-^ We got a huge response.
+^ PARIS: We got a huge response.
 Truly astonishing.
 We were expecting maybe 100 or so people.
 We're nearly at 500, and it's still going.

 ---